immunefi-team/Bounty_Boosts/Puffer Finance/28688 - [SC - Insight] Unhandled Failure of _executeTransaction Call i....md

 # Unhandled Failure of `_executeTransaction` Call in `executeTransaction` Function Poses Risk of Misrepresentation of Transaction Status

-Submitted on Fri Feb 23 2024 18:15:20 GMT-0400 (Atlantic Standard Time) by @ihtishamsudo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 24th 2024 at 00:15:20 UTC by @ihtishamsudo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28688